The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 The Scrum Master role has a significant influence on the self-organization of the team.
-Guidance, encouragement, and a notice of all these topics may be required to keep the team focused on their goals.
+Guidance, encouragement, and giving attention to all these topics may be required to keep the team focused on their goals.

 The main indications that a team can be defined as self-organizing can be the following:

 - The team does not have a specific person who makes decisions for everyone or orders others.